sopkaki/hello-world/README.md

 Useful resource: https://happygitwithr.com/

-Now, with edits from RStudio.
+Now, with edits from RStudio